froukje/datamapu/content/posts/classical_ml/gradient_boosting_classification.md

 ---
 ## Introduction

 Gradient Boosting is an [ensemble]({{< ref "/posts/ml_concepts/ensemble">}}) machine learning model, that - as the name suggests - is based on [boosting]({{< ref "/posts/ml_concepts/ensemble#boosting" >}}).
 An ensemble model based on boosting refers to a model that sequentially builds models, and the new model depends on the previous model.
 In Gradient Boosting these models are built such that they improve the error of the previous model.
 These individual models are so-called weak learners, which means they have low predictive skills.
 The ensemble of these weak learners builds the final model, which is a strong learner with a high predictive skill.
-In this post, we will go through the algorithm of Gradient Boosting in general and then concretize the individual steps for a classification task using [Decision Trees]({{< ref "/posts/classical_ml/decision_trees" >}}) as weak learners and the log-loss function.
+In this post, we go through the algorithm of Gradient Boosting in general and then concretize the individual steps for a classification task using [Decision Trees]({{< ref "/posts/classical_ml/decision_trees" >}}) as weak learners and the log-loss function.
 There will be some overlapping with the article [Gradient Boosting for Regression - Explained]({{< ref "/posts/classical_ml/gradient_boosting_regression.md" >}}), where a detailed explanation of Gradient Boosting is given, which is then applied to a regression problem.
-However, in this article, we will not go into the details of the general formulation, for that please refer to the previously mentioned post.
-If you are interested in a concrete example with the detailed calculations, please refer to [Gradient Boosting for Regression - Example]({{< ref "/posts/classical_ml/gradient_boosting_regression_example.md" >}}) for a regression problem and [Gradient Boosting for Classification - Example]({{< ref "/posts/classical_ml/gradient_boosting_classification_example.md" >}}) for a classification problem.
+However, in this article, do not go into the details of the general formulation, for that please refer to the previously mentioned post.
+If you are interested in a concrete example with detailed calculations, please refer to [Gradient Boosting for Regression - Example]({{< ref "/posts/classical_ml/gradient_boosting_regression_example.md" >}}) for a regression problem and [Gradient Boosting for Classification - Example]({{< ref "/posts/classical_ml/gradient_boosting_classification_example.md" >}}) for a classification problem.

 ## The Algorithm

 Gradient Boosting is a [boosting]({{< ref "/posts/ml_concepts/ensemble#boosting" >}}) algorithm that aims to build a series of weak learners, which together act as a strong learner.
 In Gradient Boosting the objective is to improve the error of the preceeding model by minimizing its loss function using [Gradient Descent]({{< ref "/posts/ml_concepts/gradient_descent.md">}}).
-That means the weak learners are build up on the error and not up on the targets themselves as in other boosting algorithm like [AdaBoost]({{< ref "/posts/classical_ml/adaboost.md" >}}).
+That means the weak learners are built up on the error and not up on the targets themselves as in other boosting algorithms like [AdaBoost]({{< ref "/posts/classical_ml/adaboost.md" >}}).

 In the following, the algorithm is described for the general case.
 The notation is adapted from [Wikipedia](https://en.m.wikipedia.org/wiki/Gradient_boosting).
-The general case is explained in [Gradient Boosting for Regression - Explained]({{< ref "/posts/classical_ml/gradient_boosting_regression.md" >}}), in this post, we apply them to the special case of a binary classification using Decision Trees as weak learners and the log-loss as [loss function]({{< ref "/posts/ml_concepts/loss_functions.md">}}).
+The general case is explained in [Gradient Boosting for Regression - Explained]({{< ref "/posts/classical_ml/gradient_boosting_regression.md" >}}), in this post, we apply them to the special case of a binary classification using Decision Trees as weak learners and the log-loss as a [loss function]({{< ref "/posts/ml_concepts/loss_functions.md">}}).

 !["gradient boosting algorithm"](/images/gradient_boosting/gradient_boosting_algorithm.png)
 *Gradient Boosting Algorithm.
 Adapted from [Wikipedia](https://en.wikipedia.org/wiki/Gradient_boosting).*

-Let's have a look at the individual steps, for the special case of a binary classification.
+Let's look at the individual steps, for the special case of a binary classification.
 As loss function, we use the [log-loss]({{< ref "/posts/ml_concepts/loss_functions.md#log_class">}}), which is defined as

 $$L\big(y_i, p_i\big) = - y_i\cdot \log p_i - (1 - y_i)\cdot \log\big(1 - p_i\big),$$